 Easy Gluten-Free Apple Crisp Recipe

-Top it off with a scoop of vanilla ice cream and you've got yourself a classic fall dessert to mark the transition of seasons.
+Top it off with a scoop of vegan vanilla ice cream and you've got yourself a classic fall dessert to mark the transition of seasons.
 Low-stress, high pay-off.

 (And if you're even shorter on time, use my quick stovetop gluten-free berry crisp recipe and sub in apples and cinnamon!
 The apples will take about 10 minutes longer to cook than berries, but speed it up by chopping the apples into ½-inch to 1-inch chunks.)

-Gluten-Free Apple Crisp Topping with Almond Flour
+Gluten-Free Apple Crisp Topping with Oat Flour

 The buttery crisp topping is made with a combination of almond flour, oat flour, sweet rice flour, and corn starch folded up with rolled oats.
 The result is a crisp cookie-like crumbly topping with the comforting flavor of oats.